Commercial Dispute Resolution Group

 The talks are designed to be of about 30 minutes duration, but can be tailored to meet your requirements.
 We envisage events comprising one talk or more, possibly at lunchtime or early evening.

-If you are interested in holding such an event for your office, please contact Jane Morrison.
+If you are interested in holding such an event for your office, please contact Sheila Westwater.
 She would be happy to provide further information and discuss your individual requirements.

 - Commercial contracts: do they mean what they say?